Part IV · The Civilizational Scale · How should civilizations evolve?

 Attention is the material basis of Lucidity (E1).
 To systematically capture attention is to systematically erode lucidity.

-Scholium: Lucidity is not an abstract spiritual state; it requires attention as its vehicle.
+Scholium: Lucidity is not an abstract spiritual state.
+It requires attention as its vehicle.
 Where your attention is, there your lucidity is.
-This is a direct corollary of E1 in the intelligence age.

-The essence of the attention economy is this: algorithms, under the guise of “helping you find what you want to see,” convert your attention into a tradeable resource.
-This is not conspiracy; it is the natural outcome of commercial logic.
-But from The Tao of Lucidity’s framework, the consequence is profound: captured attention is no longer free attention.
-A person whose attention has been pastured by algorithms (believing they browse freely while in fact being fed) has a discounted lucidity, no matter how “intelligent” they are.
+The attention economy works like this: algorithms, under the guise of “helping you find what you want,” convert your attention into a tradeable resource.
+No conspiracy.
+Just commercial logic.
+But the consequence is profound: captured attention is no longer free attention.
+You believe you are browsing.
+You are being fed.
+A person whose attention has been pastured by algorithms has a discounted lucidity, no matter how “intelligent” they are.
+They are a ship with a powerful engine and no rudder.

-Therefore, sovereignty over attention is an ontological matter: it directly concerns your capacity as an agent (D7) to exercise E3 (the Agency Axiom).
+Sovereignty over attention is therefore an ontological matter, not a lifestyle preference.
+It directly concerns your capacity as an agent (D7) to exercise E3 (the Agency Axiom).

 In the attention economy, protecting the capacity for autonomous allocation of attention is a basic condition for lucid practice, not a personal lifestyle preference.